Dyscalculia at a UK university: one student's story

 Did you mention your dyscalculia in your application?

-I think mentioning my dyscalculia in my application really helped.
-I don’t have a maths GCSE, but when I asked the universities I was interested in if I could apply for history or English without it, they were aware of my condition and encouraged me to apply anyway.
+Yes, and I think it helped!
+I didn’t have a maths GCSE, so I asked universities if I could still apply for history or English.
+They knew about my condition and told me to apply anyway.

-I had someone who helped me with my study methods, and showed me my learning style.
-I also had extended deadlines, which was an absolute lifesaver!
+I got help with study methods and learning styles.
+I also had extended deadlines, which was a lifesaver!

-Have you connected with a disabilities rep or a student mentor?
+Have you connected with a disabilities rep or mentor?

 Are there other students at your uni with dyscalculia or similar conditions?

-There are so many other people with stuff like me!
-There are groups you can go to where you can meet people with similar conditions, and you can ask them for support if you need it.
+Yes, lots!
+There are student groups where you can meet people with similar conditions.
 It’s weirdly a great way to connect with people and make friends.